-If you think bottled water is safer than tap water, you need to read the following.
+If you think bottled water is safer than tap water, then you will need to read the next.

-A Dutch study presented at a recent meeting of the American Society for Microbiology in Washington, DC. found that 40% of bottled water is contaminated with bacteria and or fungi.
+A Dutch study presented at a recent meeting of the American Society for Microbiology in Washington, DC.
+Found that 40 percent of bottled water is contaminated with bacteria and or fungi.

 Chemical or biological contamination of bottled water has been already found for many years.
-Some readers might already have known that some so called spring water is actually tap water without any purification.
-Many brands of bottled water are indeed inferior to tap water in regard to their safety.
+Some readers may already have known that some so called spring water is actually tap water without any purification.
+Many brands of bottled water are indeed inferior to tap water in regard to their security.

 The package per se can be a problem.
-Years ago when I was in graduate school, we did a sensory evaluation on the odor of the bottled water.
-We found that the opaque bottles often times carry strong plastic odor.
+Years ago when I was in grad school, we did a sensory evaluation on the odor of the bottled water.
+We found that the opaque bottles often times take strong plastic odor.

-If you buy and drink bottled water, make sure that the bottle is transparent.
+If you buy and drink bottled water, ensure the bottle is transparent.
 I suggest that opaque and colored bottles be avoided.
-At home, you’d better use a filter for the tap water, particularly when you have a kid or two.
-Filters need to be certified by a third party for its sound quality.
-There are some products on the market that just self-claim certain benefits.
-Do not use such products.
+At home, you’d better use a filter for the tap water, especially once you’ve got a child or two.
+Filters will need to be certified by a third party for its audio quality.
+There are a few products on the marketplace that just self-claim certain advantages.
+Don’t use such products.